Is Power Cheaper at Night? This is also a super-important question, especially if you have an electric vehicle or energy-thirsty appliances.

 As a residential consumer, with no-one at home during the day, then you are probably going to be like most kiwis and use the majority of your power during the morning and evening peaks.

 If you are a business, opening up at 8 am and closing at 5 pm, then you will be using the majority of your power off-peak.

 A friend of That Power Guy run’s a bakery and the ovens go on at 3 am.
 So she uses a lot of nighttime power.

 In order to get a true understanding of your consumption, you can also go one step further and ask your power retailer for an extract of your last 24 months power usage.

 Does my power distribution company offer a Night or Offpeak tariff?

-The easiest way is to either ask your existing power retailer.
+The easiest way is to either ask your existing power retailer &/or your power distribution company.
 They will be able to let you know what’s available, and also the applicable retail rates.

 Would a move be beneficial for me?

 If you are not going to make the most of cheaper power at night and during off-peak periods, then accessing these rates is unlikely to benefit you.